Black American Popular Dance: Selected Reading List

 Lily practices & teaches Flying Low & Passing Through, the joyful, collective, contemporary floorwork + improvisation methods of David Zambrano.

-Vernacular Jazz aka Solo Jazz aka Authentic Jazz aka African American Vernacular Jazz aka Jazz Roots, refers to black vernacular dances styles ranging from Cake Walk and Charleston through to Be-bop and early rock and roll.
+Vernacular Jazz aka Solo Jazz aka Authentic Jazz aka African American Vernacular Jazz aka Jazz Roots, refers to Black vernacular dances styles ranging from Cake Walk and Charleston through to Be-bop and early rock and roll.
 Unlike Broadway Jazz, it has limited influences from ballet.
 It sometimes, but not always, indicates dancing without a partner (rather than dancing with a partner, like Lindy Hop).
 Solo Jazz can be improvised or choreographed.
 It ranges from sly and slinky to aerobic and goofy.

 Lindy Hop was is a vernacular jazz dance created by working class Afro-American people in Harlem in the 1930's.
 Lindy Hop, variously known as swing dance or even “the Jitterbug” is danced with a partner to classic big band music, swampy New Orleans jazz, or even Motown.